Siluetaz/interactive-card-frontend-mentor/README.md

 Users should be able to:

+- Fill in the form and see the card details update in real-time
+- Receive error messages when the form is submitted if:
+  - Any input field is empty
+  - The card number, expiry date, or CVC fields are in the wrong format
-- See the size of the elements adjust based on their device's screen size
+- View the optimal layout depending on their device's screen size
-- Perform mathmatical operations like addition, subtraction, multiplication, and division
-- Adjust the color theme based on their preference
-- **Bonus**: Have their initial theme preference checked using `prefers-color-scheme` and have any additional changes saved in the browser
+- See hover, active, and focus states for interactive elements on the page

 ### Screenshot